lorderonnie/My-web-portfolio/README.md

 #### It is a compilation of information about me (Ronald), 15th september 2019
 #### By **RONALD MWAMBIA**
 ## Description
-  This is a beginner portfolio that details information about me.It also contains details on a couple of projects done by me.
+  This is a beginner portfolio that details information about me.It also contains details on a couple of projects issued in Moringa.
 ## Setup/Installation Requirements
 * A device able to use the internet (A laptop or tablet)
 * WI-FI or Data bundles